 The breadth of our broad and balanced curriculum is not just about the timetabled subjects; it is also about every child’s holistic experience of school.
 This incudes for example, the ‘hidden curriculum’, such as access to extra-curricular cultural capital activities, trips, understanding how to positively and confidently interact with others, demonstrating tolerance and respect of others and understanding the importance of having good physical and mental health and wellbeing.

-Our school curriculum across all subject areas has been coherently thought through and is designed well.
+Our school curriculum across all subject areas has been coherently thought through and designed.
 The component planning and sequencing within each curriculum subject area, which draws on our children’s prior learning and knowledge, successfully supports our children’s readiness for future learning.

 All staff will ensure that the school curriculum is implemented in accordance with this policy – see download section below.

-School leaders are committed to creating a cross curricular approach to learning and teaching with a focus on the development and mastery of basic skills in reading, writing, speaking & listening, vocabulary acquisition and the four number operations at age and stage appropriate levels, particularly in light of curriculum recovery requirements following school lockdowns and missed learning since March 2020.
+School leaders are committed to creating a cross curricular approach to learning and teaching with a focus on the development and mastery of basic skills in reading, writing, speaking & listening, vocabulary acquisition and the four number operations at age and stage appropriate levels.
+The curriculum is regularly reviewed to best fit the needs of our learners.

-Long term plans provide an overview of the topic and subject areas covered term by term.
-Medium term plans provide more detailed coverage of subject area objectives covered week by week over the duration of a term.
-Weekly plans are developed for the national curriculum core areas of English, maths, science and RE, as well as the Early Years Foundation Stage in both nursery and reception year groups.
+Weekly plans are developed for Early Years Foundation Stage in both nursery and reception year groups.
 Here, more detailed learning objectives, skills and knowledge are provided for each session.
 The weekly plans also identify key resources, questions, and differentiation activities according to prior learning experiences, children’s needs and informed by ongoing assessment.